waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## To-Do & Reminders
 - **Fix Missing Marker:** Re-create the warp marker at (7, 33) on Route 46 as soon as possible.

+- **WKG Data Integrity:** Only record data in the World Knowledge Graph that is directly confirmed from the Game State Information.
+Do not assume values like `destination_entry_point`.